 Also called Narikel Jinjira, this coral island is one of the most popular points of interest in the country.
-The island is small, but features palm tree lined beaches and a preserved marine life for excellent diving and snorkeling.
+The island is small; however, it features palm tree-lined beaches and a preserved marine life for excellent diving and snorkeling.
 With clear water, tourists are eager to get their toes into the Bay of Bengal and relax in paradise.

 With a higher altitude, the Sajek Valley is the place to go if you want to get above the clouds.
 Here in the hills and valleys, the clouds often fill the space, which gives for a mystical and mysterious feel.
 With a vast scenic beauty, it is also a photographer’s dream.

 While Bangladesh is not the most visited Southeast Asian country, it still should not be forgotten.
 For those who take a trip to this nation, they are rewarded with experiencing a rare and exotic Asian beauty.
 With endless rivers, jungles, and mountains, you can spend your days exploring in lush tropics, and you may even be lucky enough to catch a glimpse of the elusive Bengal tiger.